 Whatever the season, if you’re feeling hungry and longing to enjoy a delicious meal at a restaurant, Oeschinensee has more than one option.
 They are open throughout winter and summer (to coincide with cable car operating times).

-In the warmer summer months, why not put together a tasty picnic and find a pretty spot?
+In the warmer summer months, why not bring a tasty picnic and find a pretty spot?
 Sit down, relax, enjoy the mountain air, and savour an outdoor feast.

 What could be better than spending the night in a traditional mountain hotel, Oeschinensee or your doorstep and plenty of fresh mountain air to breathe in?
 Best of all, you’ll practically have the lake all to yourself after all the day trippers have gone home.